top of page

 H: I am far from dear anything to you Mr. Moore - Byron - you are to be married, sir, married - to a fine young lady with an acceptable upper facial quadrant and but two removes from a tidy fortune - boots on Sir!!

-Moore turns smiling, somewhat blurry, Irish eyes to Byron
+Moore turns smiling, somewhat worse for wear and tear, to Byron

-B: Tommy, I must fulfil my destiny, ‘twas foretold - I must suffer an English wife – in order score a fine Italian one
+B: Apologies, Tommy - I must fulfil my destiny, ‘twas foretold - I shall suffer an English wife in order score a fine Italian one

 B boots up, dons blue coat